Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 13 Pfaffian

-where $a$ is supposed to be the degree of the virtual geometry\footnote{$a$ is expected to be $1$ in \cite{van2}.}.
-We hope to understand the meaning of these virtual invariants, which may not come from Calabi-Yau geometry.
+where $a$ is supposed to be {\it the degree of virtual geometry} at the origin\footnote{$a$ is expected to be $1$ in \cite{van2}.}.
+We hope to understand the meaning of this sequence of numbers, which may not come from the conventional Calabi--Yau geometry.
+It would also be interesting to extend the Hori--Tong GLSM description \cite{ht} to our pfaffian Calabi--Yau threefolds.